oracle/solaris-userland/components/bind/README.md

 updates too; some features might no longer work but the keywords are ignored.

-BIND source has three major branches, Stable, Extended Support, and development.
+BIND source has three major branches, Stable, Extended Support Version (ESV), and development.
 As of BIND 9.13, the minor odd number is the Development version which may receive new features at each micro version.
 While even numbered version remain stable, receiving only bug fixes and no new features.

 The three current branches are

-- 9.16.x Extended Support Version.
+- 9.16.x Current-Stable, ESV
-- 9.18.x Stable version, including OpenSSL 3.0 support.
+- 9.18.x Current-Stable, ESV, including OpenSSL 3.0 support.
 - 9.19.x Development version

 ## Packaging